FaisalTamanoJr/Class-Notes/pages/ENGENVI - Lesson 2.md

 				- [[artificial erosion|Artificial erosion]] - caused by human activities.
 				- [[geological erosion|Geological or natural erosion]] - caused by nature.
 				- [[water erosion|Water erosion]] - transposition of soil by rainwater, including melted snow running rapidly over exposed land surfaces.
 Types of water erosion include sheet erosion, rill erosion, and gully erosion.
-				- [[Wind erosion]] - blowing of loose soil from one place to another.
+				- [[wind erosion]] - blowing of loose soil from one place to another.
 					- [[sand storm|Sand storm or dust storm]] is as destructive as water erosion, and is usually occurring in places where water erosion is also active.
 	- [[agricultural crop land|Agricultural crop land]]
 		- Land mostly used for food and fiber production.